yegor256/blog/_posts/2014/jun/2014-06-09-objects-should-be-immutable.md

 {% badge /images/2014/12/java-concurrency-in-practice.png 100 http://amzn.to/2bQVqBr %}

-If no object methods can modify its state, no matter how many of them and how often are being called parallel&mdash;they will work in their own memory space in stack.
+If no object methods can modify its state, no matter how many of them and how often are being called parallel---they will work in their own memory space in stack.

 Goetz et al. explained the advantages of immutable objects